Planning-Inspectorate/appeal-planning-decision/README.md

 Commits to the `develop` branch will create release candidates.
 These are a release of software that may or may not be made public.
-Under normal circumstance, releases should be made directly to the `master` branch.
+Under normal circumstance, releases should be made directly to the `main` branch.

 ## Commit Message Rules